-We recommend you submit a copy of the appeal findings and invoice to your mortgage company as soon as you get them from us and ask for the invoice to be paid out of escrow.
+We recommend you submit a copy of the appeal findings and invoice to your mortgage company as soon as you receive it and ask for the invoice to be paid out of escrow.
 Some mortgage companies will pay our invoice from escrow and some will not but it is always worth asking.
 Please note that regardless of who pays the invoice it is due within 30 days of the invoice date to avoid a late fee.

-In addition, you want to request that your mortgage company do an escrow analysis as soon as possible to take advantage of the lower taxes.
-This analysis is important because it could result in your escrow payment being reduced and maybe even an escrow refund being paid to you for excess escrow funds.
+In addition, you want to request that your mortgage company does an escrow analysis as soon as possible to take advantage of the lower assessment.
+The escrow analysis is important because it could result in your escrow payment being reduced and maybe even an escrow refund being paid to you for excess escrow funds.

 - How long does the appeal process take?

-Usually 3 – 6 months from the appeal deadline but it really depends on the volume of appeals filed in any given tax year.
-The appeal deadline varies each year by County and Township.
+It depends on the type of appeal.
+For Assessor/BOR appeals usually 3 – 9 months from the appeal deadline.
+For PTAB appeals usually 1 – 3 years from the appeal deadline.
+The appeal deadline varies each year by Township and County.
 We will notify you once we receive your appeal findings.

 - If I get a reduction do I have to appeal the following year to maintain my reduced assessment?